opdavies/talks/src/taking-flight-with-tailwind-css/taking-flight-tailwind-css.md

 require('laravel-mix-purgecss')

-mix.postCss('src/css/site.css', 'dist/css')
+mix.postCss('src/css/site.css', 'dist/css').purgeCss({
-  .purgeCss({
   folders: ['templates'],
-    extensions: ['html', 'php', 'twig']
+  extensions: ['html', 'php', 'twig'],
 })
 ```

-^ Can be tricky using Drupal/WordPress as you don't know where the classes could be coming from, no generated output directory
+^ Can be tricky using Drupal/WordPress as you don't know where the classes could
+be coming from, no generated output directory

 ---